agsb/minute/docs/linux.6.10.7.source.stats.md

 The table shows the key, absolute count, Standart Frequeny Index, percent of total, cumulative percent of total.

     SFI = 10 * ( log ( U ) + 4 ), U = count / 1000000 as parts per milion.

-For reference a SFI of 57.00 is around 1 in 50 ocurrences (clicks).

 | key | count | SFI | percent | cumulae |
 | --- | --- | --- | --- | --- |